 The industrial sector is one of the oldest sectors in the world.
 That gives investors the benefit of having very old companies to choose from that provide a detailed history of where they’ve been and the growth — or lack thereof — they have experienced.

-When looking for investment opportunities in the industrial sector, it’s best to look for companies that have a solid history of growth.
-Looking back at long-term stock charts, you may see dips here and there when economic recessions and depressions took hold, but you should only invest in industrial stocks that have generated significant long-run gains overall.
+When looking for investment opportunities in the industrial sector, you’re generally giving up high dividend yields in exchange for growth.
+So, it’s important to look for signals that the stocks in the sector you’re interested in represent solid growth stocks.
+Looking back at long-term stock charts, you may see dips here and there when economic recessions and depressions took hold in the United States, but you should only invest in industrial stocks that have generated significant long-run gains overall.

 2. Companies That Pay Dividends

 The industrial sector isn’t one that’s known for great dividends.
 That doesn’t mean good dividends are impossible to come by.
-For example, Boeing — one of the larger players in the industrial sector — has consistently paid dividends and raised its dividend payout year over year for several consecutive years.
+For example, Boeing — one of the larger players in the industrial sector — has consistently offered a strong dividend yield and raised its dividend payout year over year for several consecutive years.

 Boeing isn’t the only company in the industrial sector that pays decent dividends.
-ABB, Caterpillar, 3M, and several others are known for paying strong dividends.
-So, if you invest in the sector, don’t rob yourself of income; look for strong dividend payers.
+ABB, United Technologies, Lockheed Martin, and several others are known for paying strong dividends.
+So, if you invest in the sector, don’t rob yourself of income; look for strong dividend yields.

 3. Companies With Less Exposure to the Economy

 The industrial sector is heavily correlated with economic performance.
+When economic conditions are positive, industrial stocks go into a bull market.
+On the other hand, when economic conditions falter, a bear market is ahead for the industrial sector.
 Of course, the U.S. and global economies don’t always perform well.
-When picking stocks in the industrial space, it’s best to look for companies that break the mold with weaker correlations to the broader economy than the sector as a whole.
+When picking stocks in the industrial sector, it’s best to look for companies that break the mold with weaker correlations to the broader economy than the sector as a whole.

-Some kinds of industrial companies that are shielded from economic correlation include:
+Some kinds of industrial companies are shielded from the relatively cyclical nature of the sector:

-- Defense.
-Several companies in the industrial sector either only serve defense clients or center the vast majority of their business around servicing the defense industry.
+- Defense and Aerospace.
+Several companies in the industrial sector either only serve defense clients or center the vast majority of their business around servicing the defense and aerospace industry.
 These companies are generally shielded from the impact of negative economic conditions.
-After all, regardless of economic conditions, the U.S. must defend itself and its interests, and it will likely continue spending massive amounts of money to do so.
-As such, industrial stocks with a focus on defense provide exposure to the industrial sector while weakening the economic risk associated with investing in the sector.
+After all, regardless of economic conditions, the U.S. must defend itself and its interests, and it will likely continue spending massive amounts of money to do so, helping these companies maintain strong valuations during tough economic times.
+As such, industrial stocks with a focus on defense provide exposure to the industrial sector while weakening the economic risk associated with investing in a cyclical sector.

 - Medical Manufacturing Equipment.
-Like defense, medicine is an area that will always fill a need, and thus is less dependent on positive economic conditions.
-Industrial companies that provide medical manufacturing equipment and other raw materials to the medical space are generally shielded from an economic downturn, making them a great place to start your search for investment opportunities.
+Like defense, medicine is a subsector that will always fill a need, and thus is less dependent on positive economic conditions.
+Industrial companies that provide medical manufacturing equipment and other raw materials to the health care industry are generally shielded from an economic downturn, making them a great place to start your search for investment opportunities.

 - Diversified Companies.
 Diversification is a great hedge against hardship in any space.
 For example, defense companies will feel pain if they lose funding for their projects or if the government decides that it no longer wants to be a customer.
 However, some companies in the industrial space are heavily diversified.
-For example, Boeing is a major defense industrial play.
-However, the company also takes part in various sectors outside of defense, shielding investors from risk associated with the loss of government spending on the company’s products.
+For example, Boeing is a major defense and aerospace industrial play.
+However, the company also takes part in various sectors outside of defense, assisting in the development of spacecraft, electrical equipment, and clean energy resources, shielding investors from risk associated with the loss of government spending on the company’s products.